jasraa/tp/docs/DeveloperGuide.md

 more detail in the Implementation section.

 For clarity, similar to the `CommandCreator` class, a **new** `Command` subclass is instantiated every time a user provides an input.
-As such a created `Command` will always be specific to, and only handle `one` user input.
+As such, a created `Command` will always be specific to, and only handle `one` user input.

 The following UML Sequence Diagram depicts the process of what happens when a user input is passed through the application, up till the point when the command gets executed :